brainlife/docs/docs/tutorial/introduction-to-brainlife.md

 ![crop-reorient](/docs/img/brainlife-landing-page.png)

-### A. Create an account and project.
+### A. Create an account.

-The first step to processing data using brainlife is to go to brainlife.io and create an account and project.
+The first step to processing data using brainlife is to go to brainlife.io and create an account.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/86CbNUrkd8s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>